Top ERP for Consulting Firms: 5+ Tools Reviewed (2025)

 Pros: Users find that Epicor can be a great database for businesses from a range of industries, with extensive customizability options.

-Users also mention some other issues with the software, such as upkeep, user friendliness, and the overall implementation process.
+Users also mention some other issues with the ERP software, such as upkeep, user friendliness, and the overall implementation process.

 It’s been a while since I’ve worked with it but I wasn’t a fan.
 Support is expensive, implementation and customization is pretty cludgy, and community support is pretty lacking.